Neglected Tropical Diseases

 IMA World Health has been working to address NTDs for more than 20 years in Asia, Africa and the Caribbean.
 IMA World Health projects have targeted the five preventative chemotherapy NTDs: lymphatic filariasis (LF), onchocerciasis (known as River Blindness), trachoma, schistosomiasis (SCH) and soil-transmitted helminths (STH).
 IMA World Health has also addressed visceral leishmaniasis (VL), commonly known as kala-azar, in endemic areas within South Sudan and, previously, in India.

 As a recognized leader in the prevention, control and elimination of NTDs, IMA World Health uses a combination of evidence-based strategies to design and scale-up NTD projects, in partnership with local governments and civil society partners.
-Following the NTD Road Map, IMA World Health’s NTD programming is moving the needle towards meeting the WHO’s 2030 control and elimination goals.
+Following the NTD Road Map, IMA World Health’s NTD programming is moving the needle towards meeting the World Health Organization’s 2030 control and elimination goals.

 Download Now Jan 26, 2024